 This particular quality of crystals was only discovered about 140 years ago and was first used to control the frequency of radio transmissions.
 Without crystal oscillators, it would be practically impossible to create a tunable radio station; its frequency would jump up and down by 3-4kHz at a whim.
 Crystals were originally mined from the ground but since about 1950 it’s been possible to grow them synthetically which makes them not only cheaper but also more reliable.

-By the late 1960s, quartz crystals were used in the first electronic watches and calculators and the public finally became aware of the stable properties of quartz.
+By the late 1960s, the first electronic watches and calculators used quartz crystals.
+When that happened, the public finally became aware of the stable properties of quartz.
 It’s not even the most stable crystal but it’s certainly good enough for most consumer uses.
 The most stable oscillators, by the way, aren’t even crystal.
-Ceramic resonators are much much more stable and are used to measure molecular decay and for things like setting the clocks used in the national standards institute.
+Ceramic resonators are much much more stable.
+They measure molecular decay and for things like setting the clocks used in the national standards institute.